Electrostatics/pdb2cif/docs/index.rst

-.. old_pdb documentation master file, created by sphinx-quickstart on Sun Feb 21 19:43:25 2021.
+.. pdb2cif documentation master file, created by sphinx-quickstart on Sun Feb 21 19:43:25 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-old_pdb
+pdb2cif
 =======

 This code reads and writes the `old PDB format <https://www.wwpdb.org/documentation/file-format-content/format33/v3.3.html>`_.